zicula/activity-tracking-system/design.md

 The design supports incremental 21-week development across 5 major epics, with clear dependencies and risk mitigation strategies.
 The modular architecture enables parallel development teams while maintaining integration consistency.

-This technical blueprint provides the foundation for building a world-class user behavior analytics platform that transforms how the E-Office understands and optimizes user interactions with their digital systems.
+This technical blueprint provides the foundation for building a world-class user behavior analytics platform that transforms how organizations understand and optimize user interactions with their digital systems.

 ---